 Consider a light beam incident from air to a glass slab at Brewster’s angle, as shown in Fig. 10.1.
-A Polaroid is placed in the path of the emergent ray at point P and rotated about an axis passing through the centre and perpendicular to the plane of the polaroid.
+A Polaroid is placed in the path of the emergent ray at point P and rotated about an axis passing through the center and perpendicular to the plane of the polaroid.

 A. For a particular orientation, there shall be darkness as observed through the polaroid.